📄

 There is also a strong evolution in how results are presented.
 A clear timeline view highlights key moments and brings customer feedback into context.
 It makes insight easier to understand and easier to act on.

-This is where many products fall down.
-They generate interesting outputs but stop short of helping people act.
+⚡ Turning insight into action this is where many products fall down.
+They generate interesting outputs but stop short of helping you act.

 A big focus here was making insight usable.
-Clear, simple, and actionable.
+Clear, simple, actionable.

 Not just what is happening.
 What should I do next.